DavidePosillipo/DSR_ML_Fundamentals_2023/README.md

 I will mainly use a whiteboard (either a physical one, or with an iPad) discussing concepts and sketching notes on the fly.
 There aren't already prepared slides for this course.
 The idea is to have a discussion on the course topics and to involve every student as much as possible.

 I will present theoretical concepts in an accessible, light-math way, trying to put everything in a broader context.
 Practical sessions will happen during the course and students will be invited to complete some code snippets and to experiment with the already provided code.

+For the practical sessions, we'll make use MLFlow (https://mlflow.org/), a very important and popular tool used for MLOps and that will come in handy to check the experiment results (*experiments tracking*).

 ## Set-up for practical sessions
 Use the `requirement.txt` file to install the needed dependencies.